A hunter’s companion bred to find, flush, and fetch game, the spaniel’s exact origin is unknown.

 Nederlandse Kooikerhondje

-The Nederlandse Kooikerhondje is lively, agile, self-confident, good-natured and alert.
-The breed is faithful, easy-going and friendly in the home.
-Outdoors he is a true sporting dog being keen, swift, tough, attentive and energetic.
-With sufficient perseverance and stamina, he enjoys working and does so with a cheerful character.
+The Nederlandse Kooikerhondje is lively, agile, self-confident, good-natured, and alert.
+The breed is faithful, easy-going, and friendly in the home.
+Outdoors, they are a true sporting dog, being keen, swift, tough, attentive, and energetic.
+With sufficient perseverance and stamina, they enjoy working and do so with a cheerful character.

 Papillon

 The quick, curious Papillon is a toy dog of singular beauty and upbeat athleticism.
-Despite his refined appearance, the Pap is truly a “doggy dog” blessed with a hardy constitution.
+Despite their refined appearance, the Pap is truly a “doggy dog,” blessed with a hardy constitution.
 Papillon fanciers describe their breed as happy, alert, and friendly.

 Sussex Spaniel

-“Placid, affectionate, even-tempered, true-blue, loyal” — all are words used to describe the Sussex Spaniel, a slow-but-steady hunter, and congenial housedog.
-His frowning expression is delightfully at odds with a typically cheerful nature.
+“Placid, affectionate, even-tempered, true-blue, loyal.”
+These all are words used to describe the Sussex Spaniel, a slow-but-steady hunter and congenial housedog.
+Their frowning expression is delightfully at odds with a typically cheerful nature.

 Welsh Springer Spaniel